 Accommodation in Mirissa

 Considering the size of Mirissa, you will be astounded at the accommodation options available to you.
 Mirissa has everything from budget hostels to luxury hotels.
-Take a look at this list of the very best budget, mid-range and luxury accommodation in Mirissa.

 We have written a much more comprehensive list of the best budget, mid-range and luxury accommodation in Mirissa so check that out for more options than below.

 The fact that Mount View Villa Resort is even in the budget section is mind-blowing.
 You get a private room with air conditioning all for around $10 a night… Not only this but they have an onsite spa and wellness centre whilst also providing free bikes.

 You can eat at the onsite restaurant if you don’t fancy going into town and the staff will help you organise any local trips or tours that you are interested in.